Terwilliger69105/69105.github.io/_pages/burritoverse/charactercreation.md

 If you don't know how to take these, simply buy Advantages and Disadvantages with Skill Points during character creation.
 Advantages cost you Skill Points while Disadvantages give you Skill Points.
 So, if I want to take the advantage *Combat Sense +2* which costs *4SP* I'd simply mark it down on my character sheet and subtract 4SP from my Skill Points pool.

-You may view Advantage & Disadvantage tables at the bottom of this page.
+You may view [Advantage](https://docs.google.com/document/d/1j9NDFlP-G80zLZfFSTAyqi3PVoSjjliDU5BiIakjNdE/edit?usp=sharing) and [Disadvantage](https://docs.google.com/document/d/1REj3BvO2hcfTUvVy2KOEKjCXQXv9n7SoyDV66lRFtRM/edit?usp=sharing) tables by visiting their respective hyperlinks.
+The [FE&C Chart](https://docs.google.com/document/d/1c2_PGIUQ6I0EJpmVfX6JqyyWjxUtlI7r37oF9gRstRw/edit?usp=sharing) is also linked if you need it.
+These will eventually be smoothed out and in plain text on this site.

 ---